gepaplexx/gp-helm-chart-development/bke-runtime/gp-bke-runtime-database-postgresql/README.md

 This Helm-Chart provisions a Postgresql database with help of [bitnami/postgresql](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) chart.
 See there for detailed documentation.

-This BKE ist ment to be bundled together with an application-BKE.
+This BKE ist meant to be bundled together with an application-BKE.
 Then environment-variables to connect with the database are injected into the application.
-Currently secrets are used to store the necessary information.
+Currently, secrets are used to store the necessary information.